 |

-Curio Cabinet George C. Flint and Company (active c.1868-1920)
+Curio Cabinet George C. Flint & Company (active c.1868-1920)

 |

-Cabinetmaking Firms and Steam-Powered Furniture Manufactories
+Cabinetmaking Firms and Furniture Manufacturing Companies

 The